drkrillo/docs/creator/wearables-and-emotes/emotes/rig-features.md

 * Fingers: controls for both hands’ fingers.
 * Deformation Bones: this is where the deformation bones are stored.

-{% hint style="info" %}
+{% hint style="warning" %}
-**💡 Attention!**
+**⚠️ Attention!**

 The DON'T TOUCH collections hold the set ups for IK and other rig constraints and should remain hidden.
-Editing these bone could brake the functionality of the rig
+Editing these bones could break the functionality of the rig.
 {% endhint %}

 ### Controls and Grouping